apache/spark/docs/apache-airflow-providers/index.rst

 The providers can add custom connection types, extending connection form and handling custom form field behaviour for the connections defined by the provider.

-You can see all task loggers available via community-managed providers in :doc:`/core-extensions/connections`.
+You can see all custom connections available via community-managed providers in :doc:`/core-extensions/connections`.

 Extra links